SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 Other physical factors that should be considered are the power supplies, internet connection, cooling and core routing.
 Availability Zones have been also being configured to show redundancy in e.g. Power Supply as in the PDU.
 That means there are deployments, which have Availability Zones per rack as each rack has it's own PDU and this was considered to be the single point of failure an AZ should represent.
-While this is also a possible measurement of independency it only provides failure safty for level 2.
+While this is also a possible measurement of independency it only provides failure safety for level 2.
 Therefore this standard should be very clear about which independency an AZ should represent and it should not be allowed to have different deployments with their Availability Zones representing different levels of failure safety.

 Additionally Availability Zones are available for Compute, Storage and Network services.
 They behave differently for each of these resources and also when working across resource-based Availability Zones, e.g. attaching a volume from one AZ to a virtual machine in another AZ.
-For each of these IaaS resource classes, it should be defined, under which circumstances Availablitiy Zones should be used.
+For each of these IaaS resource classes, it should be defined, under which circumstances Availability Zones should be used.

-### Scope of tha Availability Zone Standard
+### Scope of the Availability Zone Standard

 When elaborating redundancy and failure safety in data centers, it is necessary to also define redundancy on the physical level.
 There are already recommendations from the BSI for physical redundancy within a cloud deployment [^2].